-- Avoid changing the radio station or CD’s while driving.
+- Avoid changing the music while driving.
 If you’re listening to music, keep it at a reasonable volume so you can hear sirens, car horns, and other noises.

 - If you need to make a call or do something that requires your full attention, pull over to a well-lit, safe area.